farmalloc/exp_collective_farmalloc/README.md

 memory for the new node should be allocated from the `swappable_plain` sub-allocator.

-But, otherwise, the new node should be cerated in local memory.
+But, otherwise, the new node should be created in local memory.
 To do so, we *move* the last node in local memory to the area allocated from the `swappable_plain` sub-allocator.